lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 VIPER is an implementation of [Bob Martin's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).
 I'm going to demonstrate that VIPER can be very simple to implement and its benefits can be realized very quickly.

-I'll use the requirement and solution to the Complex TableView from the last [post]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView-Part-2.html) as the basis of this example.
+I'll use the requirement and solution to the Complex UITableView from the last [post]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView-Part-2.html) as the basis of this example.

 The complete app which demonstrates this refactoring can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).